hyfysics/gauge-theory-bootstrap/arxiv-2403.10772/README.md

 ## 📂 Contents

-- `GTB_Mathematica.nb` — Mathematica notebook submitted with the arXiv ancillary files
+- `GTB_numerics.nb` — Mathematica notebook submitted with the arXiv ancillary files
-- `GTB_MATLAB.m` — MATLAB notebook submitted with the arXiv ancillary files
+- `GTB_numerics.m` — MATLAB notebook submitted with the arXiv ancillary files

 These files are preserved here as a **historical record** for reproducibility and archival purposes.